lesaint/lesaint.github.io/content/from_jekyll/tips/2014-12-30-install_weboob_1-0_on_ubuntu_14-04_trusty_tahr.md

 As stated on the website "Weboob is a collection of applications able to interact with websites, without requiring the user to open them in a browser.
 It also provides well-defined APIs to talk to websites lacking one".

-Personnaly, I use Weboob to access my bank website and retrieve my history and incoming operations data from the command line to process it.
+Perso:qnally, I use Weboob to access my bank website and retrieve my history and incoming operations data from the command line to process it.

 # checkout Git source